TehBrian/TehBrian/PROJECTS.md

-The following is an extensive list of the various projects scattered about my GitHub repository list.
+A list of the more important projects scattered about my GitHub.

 For projects that are smaller but still worthy of being categorized, check out [SIDE_PROJECTS.md](SIDE_PROJECTS.md).